vidyuth12/Data-Science-Udacity-Projects-/README.md

 This repository contains my data science projects as a part of Udacity nanodegree program.

+# Motivation of the project.
+The motivation for doing this project was primarily an interest in undertaking a challenging project in an interesting area of research.

 # Libraries used
   1. pandas : pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.